Little Ponton

-Little Ponton is a village in the South Kesteven district of Lincolnshire, England.
+Little Ponton is a village in the civil parish of Little Ponton and Stroxton, in the South Kesteven district of Lincolnshire, England.
 It lies 2 mi south of Grantham, about 60 m above sea level.
-Its population is included in that of the civil parish of Little Ponton and Stroxton.

 History

 Part of the Roman road of Ermine Street (known locally as the High Dyke) passes through the parish.

 The village belonged to the historical wapentake of Winnibriggs and Threo.
 It was described in John Marius Wilson's Imperial Gazetteer of England and Wales (1870–1872) as "a parish in Grantham district, Lincoln; on Ermine-street, the river Witham, and the Great Northern railway, 1½ miles N of Great Ponton r. station, and 2 S of Grantham.
 It has a post-office under Grantham.
 Acres, 1, 490.
 Real property, £2,590.
 Pop., 208.
 Houses, 43.
 The property belongs to Turnor, Esq.
 P. Hall was occupied formerly by the Duke of Cleveland, and is occupied now by Broke Turnor, Esq.
 Many Roman relics have been found.
 The living is a rectory in the diocese of Lincoln.
 Value, £400.* Patron, Turnor, Esq.
 The church is old but good, and has a low tower."

 Little Ponton Hall is a Grade II listed building.
 It dates from 1725 with later additions.

+In 1921 the civil parish had a population of 202.
+On 1 April 1931 the parish was abolished and merged with Stroxton to form "Little Ponton and Stroxton".

+1941 Fairey Battle crash

+On Sunday 18 May 1941 at 2.30am Fairey Battle 'R7363', of 12 FTS, was shot down by Oberleutnant Paul Semrau of 3 NJG, from the Netherlands.
+There were two RAF aircrew.